Rule of 40 & cohort NRR are decisive valuation multipliers

 Key Questions

-What is the median B2B NRR and how does it compare to board targets?
+What is the median B2B NRR in 2026 and why does it matter?